Human Trafficking in [Uganda] [other countries]Street Children in [Uganda ] [other countries]Child Prostitution in [Uganda] [other countries]

 night watchmen.
 The young boys and girls break loose from hiding at 7:00pm to

-assemble on Bombo, Wilson and In addition, tall,
+assemble on Bombo, Wilson and Entebbe roads.
+The

 dark complexioned women with African bangles and anklets loiter the streets.